albertoriva/jobman/README.md

 3
 ```

+## Reports

-In addition, the user can request a full report with the -r option.
+The user can request a full report with the -r option.
 The report
 is a tab-delimited file with one line for each job and three columns:

   - Job number (starting at 1)
   - Return code
   - Job duration in seconds.

+Additionally, the program can write the commands that were unsuccessful (ie,
+had a non-zero return code) to a new job definition file, allowing the failed
+commands to be re-run.
+This is accomplished with the -u option, followed by
+the name of the new job definition file.